biobakery/maaslin/README.md

 exist, the $PROJECTNAME-$METADATA.txt should not have an entry that is less than or equal to the threshold.
 Factor data is plotted as knotched box plots; continuous data is plotted as a scatter plot with a line of best fit.
-Two plots are given for MaAslin Methodology; the left being a raw data plot, the right being a corresponding partial residual plot.

 **4\. $PROJECTNAME.txt**